zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-2.md

 ---
-title: Chef Fundamentals Webinar Series - Part 1
+title: Chef Fundamentals Webinar Series - Part 2
-description: First in a series of webinars covering the fundamentals of Chef.
-Provides an overview of Chef, workstation setup, and signing up for hosted Chef.
+description: Second in a series of webinars covering the fundamentals of Chef.
+In this webinar we setup a node and write our first cookbook.
 keywords: training, videos, screencasts
 ---